Meet Our Professional Learning Specialists

 A Philadelphia educator since 1991, Elizabeth (Beth) has served as a general/choral music educator and teacher/leader at Fairhill Elementary and Wilson Middle School, and as a Consulting Teacher supporting new teachers in our district.
 She holds degrees from Nazareth College, Columbia University Teachers College, and Holy Family University.
 Her published work includes curriculum materials, articles in peer reviewed journals, and texts about middle school school general music and urban music education.
 In her “spare” time she consults for area arts organizations, and has been privileged to speak at a variety of state and national conferences.
 She is very passionate about providing the highest quality instruction for our city’s children and meaningful supports for teachers.
 Beth’s certifications include: Music K-12, Middle Years English, and Principal K-12.

 Erina Pearlstein grew up in the Philadelphia area and began her career in Philadelphia as a music teacher after graduating from Westminster Choir College with a Bachelor’s of Music in Music Education.
 She worked as a K-8 music teacher in the School District of Philadelphia before moving to the charter world to teach high school.
 Through her experience in the charter world, she took on many teacher leader roles in her school.
 She also continued her studies, earning her Master’s Degree in Elementary Education and Special Education in 2012 from Holy Family University as well as her Master’s Degree in Educational Leadership from Gwynedd Mercy University in 2017 before becoming an Instructional Coach for two years.
 She is currently pursuing an Educational Doctorate in Educational Leadership from Gwynedd Mercy University.
-She is thrilled to be transitioning back to the School District of Philadelphia to bring her love of learning to the teachers and students of the great city of Philadelphia.
+She is thrilled to have transitioned back to the School District of Philadelphia to bring her love of learning to the teachers and students of the great city of Philadelphia.
+Through her work with the Office of Teaching and Learning she supports High School SBTL coaching and development, K-12 Teacher Induction, and virtual learning.

 Dr. Lina Richardson